ktangsali/physicsnemo/examples/cfd/external_aerodynamics/domino/README.md

 to improve the model predictions' adherence to the governing laws of the problem which include Continuity and Navier Stokes equations.

+Note, if you wish to modify the PDEs used for DoMINO, please edit the `compute_physics_loss` function from `train.py` appropriately.

 #### Prerequisites for PDE residuals

 The computation of Physics residuals is supported using the PhysicsNeMo-Sym